SFDO-Tooling/CumulusCI/README.md

     ```

 4. Set up your CI server (Jenkins, Codeship,…)
-5. Fork CumulusCI
-6. Check out your forked copy in your CI server
+5. Clone CumulusCI in your CI server
-7. Set a CUMULUSCI_PATH environment variable in the CI server that points to your forked copy
+6. Set a CUMULUSCI_PATH environment variable in the CI server that points to your forked copy
-8. Make a commit to a branch to test everything works!
+7. Make a commit to a branch to test everything works!